EXERCISE & DIET

 Refined Carbohydrates vs. Complex Carbohydrates

-Sugary foods (sugar, sweets, jelly, jam etc), refined or processed carbohydrates (white rawa, maida etc) raises the blood glucose rapidly whereas the complex carbohydrates present in vegetables and whole grains increases the blood glucose slowly.
+Sugary foods (sugar, sweets, jelly, jam, etc), refined or processed carbohydrates (white Rawa, maids, etc) raise the blood glucose rapidly whereas the complex carbohydrates present in vegetables and whole grains increase the blood glucose slowly.

-Dietary fibreis a source of carbohydrate.
-Fibre is found in plant-based foods like fruit, vegetables, legumes, peas, brown rice, whole-grain breads and cereals.
-Fibre is not digested or absorbed like other starches, and so has less of an effect on increasing blood glucoses.
+Dietary fibre is a source of carbohydrate.
+Fiber is found in plant-based foods like fruit, vegetables, legumes, peas, brown rice, whole-grain bread, and cereals.
+Fibre is not digested or absorbed like other starches, and so has less of an effect on increasing blood glucose.

 Protein plays an important role in our body.
 It accounts for one-fifth of our total body weight.
 The role of protein includes –

 - Builds teeth, muscles, bones, skin, and blood.